-Why do organisations move to a cloud database?
+Why do organizations move to a cloud database?

 How does a cloud database change data access?

-To the user or application, the information appears identical to an on-prem or locally hosted database.
-However, the speed with which data can be used, queried or interpolated becomes apparent – especially with the enterprise-size amounts of data used in businesses today.
+To the user or application, the information appears identical to an on-premises or locally-hosted database.
+However, the speed with which data can be used, queried, or interpolated becomes apparent—especially with the enterprise-size amounts of data used in businesses today.

 What are the benefits of migrating to a cloud database?

 Cloud databases have several advantages over traditional on-site databases.
-With a cloud database, organisations can accommodate rising data management needs without increasing infrastructure.
-They can also manipulate the data quickly – efficiently dividing, delivering and moving their data closer to their users.
+With a cloud database, organizations can accommodate rising data management needs without increasing infrastructure.
+They can also manipulate the data quickly—efficiently dividing, delivering, and moving their data closer to their users.
 The following benefits also make cloud databases a powerful solution.

 Elasticity: When the volume of data rises quickly, a cloud database can expand capacity on an as-needed basis.
 This kind of scalability is not possible in a traditional database, which requires monitoring and adjustments to be made by an internal staff member.